nielsjaspers/quick-tasks/README.md

 By default, new tasks go to the Apple Reminders default list.
 You can change this in Raycast extension settings:

 - `Default List Name`: optional exact Apple Reminders list name
+- `Sort Order`: initial order for reminders, newest first or oldest first

 Leave it blank to keep using the Reminders default list.

+## AI Capture

+If a composer line starts with `@ai` or `@agent`, Quick Tasks asks Raycast AI to split the text into plain task titles and creates them as separate reminders.

 ## Development